-We are happy about this special publication!
-It is available online here.
+We are excited about this special opportunity!

 Statement 01: The world’s population is growing at an average rate of 2.6 people per second